dask/dask-ml/docs/source/index.rst

 =======

-Dask-ML provides scalable machine learning in Python using Dask_ alongside popular machine learning libraries like Scikit-Learn_, XGBoost, and others.
+Dask-ML provides scalable machine learning in Python using Dask_ alongside popular machine learning libraries like Scikit-Learn_, XGBoost_, and others.

 You can try Dask-ML on a small cloud instance by clicking the following button: